 Writer | Designing Woman

-Son of vaudevillian Billy K. Wells.
-He studied at New York University and began as a writer for radio ('The Jack Pearl Show','Lux Radio Theater'), coming under contract to MGM in 1943 as a screenwriter.
-He soon acquired a reputation for his deft touch and inventiveness in light comedy and musicals....
+The son of a vaudevillian Billy K. Wells, Wells graduated from New York University and began as a writer for radio ('The Jack Pearl Show','Lux Radio Theater').
+In 1943, he joined MGM under contract as a screenwriter, rapidly acquiring a reputation for lending a deft touch and inventiveness to light...

 Won Oscar for best original screenplay 1957 for Designing Woman